 Note: If you’re looking for the COVID-19 Grantmaking Program, click here.

-Letters of Intent for the spring grant cycle were due March 31, 2020.
-Applications were due May 1, 2020.
+Letters of Intent for the spring grant cycle will open February 1, 2021, and will be due March 31, 2021.

 Nonprofit organizations wishing to submit a grant application MUST: